janvmusic/Learning/data-intensive-apps/chapter9.md

 **Orphaned in-doubt transactions** => Transactions for which the coordinator cannot decide the outcome for whatever reason.

 **Heuristic decisions** => Allowing a participant to unilaterally decide to abort or commit an in-doubt transaction without a definitive decision from the coordinator

+**Membership service** => Service that determines which nodes are currently active and live members of a cluster